LeonardoVA/Simple-Http-Phonebook/README.md

 Localhost:6060/edit/entrynumber/firstname/surname/phonenumber/address(optional)

-This will change the entrynumber specified, to the new values entered in the url.
+This will change the entrynumber specified, to the new values entered in the url, it will also resort

 After sufficient fun has been acchieved through usage you can stop the application by visiting: Localhost:6060/end

+Future work:

+Make search independant of case, include entry numbers in the search as well as when listing all entries.